R-U-25/Retail_Dataset_Project/README.md

 No changes were made to the data at this stage.
 The validation results informed how null values, data types, and business rules were handled during the transformation phase.

+## Data Transformation

+- Following data validation, the data was then transformed into clean, analysis ready tables.
+- This step in the project included standardising the data types, handling all missing values, and preparing the data for analytical querying and Reporting in Power BI.

 ## Sales Data Analysis using SQL and Power BI

 ## Project Overview